DavidUf11/pagination-api-challenge/README.md

     end = start + max - 1;
 }
 ```
-Lastly, we check if an `order` query was sent and order the matching data accordingly, sorting by the appropriate `by` identifier.
+Lastly, we check if an `order` query was sent and order the matching data accordingly, sorting by the appropriate `by` identifier (below).
 Since `asc` is the default, we only need to check for `desc` or invalid values.
 ```JavaScript
 if (req.query.order) {
     if (req.query.order === "desc") {